EIA-232 Bus

 Computers or peripherals which use serial cables for their communication are split into two categories.
 These are DCE (Data Communications Equipment) and DTE (Data Terminal Equipment.)
 Data Communications Equipment are peripheral devices such as a modem, or plotter while Data Terminal Equipment is the Computer or Terminal.

 An RS232 Null Modem cable is used to connect two DTE devices together.
 The table below provides the connector pinout used on each of a Null Modem cable.
 A Null Modem cable only really requires three wires; TD to RD, RD to TD, and SG to SG.
 The other pins may be crossed at each terminating connector [DTR to DSR, CD] and [RTS to CTS].
-A LoopBack plug may be constructed by tying TD to RD, DTR to DSR/CD, and RTS to CTS.

-RS232 Null Modem Cable {25 pin D Connector Pin Out}
+RS232 Null Modem Cable {25 pin D Connector Pin Out}, RS232 Pinout

-Pin # Signal Name Signal Description Cable Pin # Signal Name Signal Description
+Pin # Signal name Signal Description Cable Pin # Signal name Signal Description

 2 RXD Receive Data Cross 3 TXD Transmit Data